JoseJX/analogue-pocket-patches/README.md

 This patch converts `Motocross Maniacs 2 (U)` to the `.pocket` format.

+This patch was updated to fix a missing conversion.
+(2021/12/31)

 ROM MD5: `4d08e5553356aecd728b5ef7d78ee261`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/blob/main/Motocross2.ips).